Eighth Sunday in Ordinary Time

 Lord have mercy.

-May the almighty God have mercy on us, forgive us our sins and bring us
+May the almighty God have mercy on us, forgive us our sins and bring us to life everlasting?

 AMEN